FAQ´s

 - Emotional value of the vendor

-- Is there a building and what is the size and state of this building?
+– The presence of a building and the size and state of it

 - The invested money in the property by the vendor